Poor Boy Live Acoustic

 - Chillfiltr (on Extraordinary Girl Album)

-Now at age 26, New Zealand singer/songwriter Jamie McDell has achieved a prolific amount for someone so young.
-Being signed to EMI at age 16 sparked the beginning of a successful musical journey, making Jamie McDell a household name across the nation.
+Now at age 28, New Zealand singer/songwriter Jamie McDell has achieved a prolific amount in her formative years.
+Being signed to EMI at age 16 sparked the beginning of a successful musical journey, making her a household name across the nation.
 With the release of her debut album ‘Six Strings and a Sailboat’, she went on to achieve Gold album sales, receive three NZ Music Award nominations, winning Best Pop Album of 2013.
-Her sophomore record ‘Ask Me Anything’ gained global attention, seeing album track ‘Moon Shines Red’ featured on American TV series Pretty Little Liars.
-A lot was going on for the young songwriter throughout her formative years.
+Then her sophomore record ‘Ask Me Anything’ gained global attention, seeing album track ‘Moon Shines Red’ featured on American TV series Pretty Little Liars.